-The NRF is tasked with providing the staffing and funding power necessary to implement key portions of the Nisqually Watershed Stewardship Plan, as directed by the Nisqually River Council.
+The NRF provides the staffing and funding power necessary to implement key portions of the Nisqually Watershed Stewardship Plan, as directed by the Nisqually River Council.
 NRF staff work internally and with partners on a variety of community-based conservation, educational, and outreach projects that focus on increasing social, economic and ecological sustainability.

-Our on-going programs include staffing the Nisqually River Council, co-hosting the Nisqually Watershed Festival, directing the Nisqually River Education Project, and co-leading the Nisqually Stream Stewards.
+Our core programs include staffing the Nisqually River Council, co-hosting the Nisqually Watershed Festival, directing the Nisqually River Education Project, and co-leading the Nisqually Stream Stewards volunteer program.

 As time and funding allows, we also take on other projects that accomplish the goals of the NRC.
 Our current projects are:

-- Supporting the Nisqually Planning Unit in conducting water planning to mitigate for permit-exempt domestic wells in the watershed, under the Streamflow Restoration Act guidelines (ESSB 6091).
+- Supporting the Nisqually Planning Unit in conducting and implementing water planning to mitigate for permit-exempt domestic wells in the watershed, under the Streamflow Restoration Act guidelines (ESSB 6091).

 - Establishment of the Nisqually Community Forest to protect forestland and salmon habitat, while providing resources for local communities.